 She hoped it was convincing.
 She didn’t really know what these sorts of things were supposed to sound like.
 And, how long did it usually continue?
 She wasn’t certain.
 So, she tried to make her moans get louder and louder, her bouncing more furious, for what she assumed was a proper amount of time.
 Then, she stopped sharply, let out a final moan, and fell back onto the bed.

 All was still.
 She glanced up, eying the God King.
 A bit of his emotional mask had softened, and he displayed a very human look of confusion.
 She almost laughed out loud at how perplexed he seemed.
 She just met his eyes and shook her head.
-Then--her heart beating, a bit sweaty from her exertions--she laid back on the bed.
+Then--her heart beating, her skin a bit sweaty from her exertions--she laid back on the bed.

 It wasn’t long after that--tired of the day’s events and intrigues--she found herself rolled up in the luxurious comforter and dozing soundly.
 The God King left her alone, and as she drifted off, she considered something.